ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 		// Note that your request may look different.
 It is up to you and your editor
 		// integration to choose the right communication channel.
 This example uses
-		// the POST request with JSON as a data structure but your configuration
+		// a POST request with JSON as a data structure but your configuration
 		// could be different.
 		xhr.open( 'POST', 'http://example.com/image/upload/path', true );
 		xhr.responseType = 'json';